deka108/deka108/README.md

 The thing that currently interest me the most is Data, distributed systems, democratizing data through tools, and cloud native solutions.
 This might sound controversial, but I believe data is above Machine Learning and AI, because if you have no good data you can't build good models.
-Models have little value unless they're in production and have users benefitting from them.
-So I'm very interested in developing and researching how we can make the tools that enable human to benefits from data easily and effectively.
+Models have little value unless they're reproducible, in production, and have users benefitting from them.
+So I'm very interested in developing and researching how we can develop efficient tools that enable human to benefits from data easily and effectively.